Hugo-pao/Finance-for-big-data/README.md

 ```
 instance.purchaseItemByDistributor(42, {value: 20000})
 ```
+Now, here you might think that there is a problem.
+The distributor payed 20000 where the farmer only sets a price at 7.
+We've got you covered.
+The modifier *checkValue* returns all the exceeding funds.

 ## Farmer ships chocolate
 After the farmer receives the funds, the farmer ships the chocolate.
 Again, the UPC must fit and the function can only be executed from a farmer.
 ```